Rosh Hashanah - the Ten Days of Awe - and Yom Kippur

 Incidentally, if you don't own a shofar, you might consider getting one.
 Whether you are a Christian or a Jew, you can order them in all sizes, types, and in various price ranges through the internet.

-The Biblical 'Festivals of God' are as important for Gentile Christians as they are for the Jewish people; “The Lord spoke to Moses, saying, “Speak to the people of Israel and say to them: ‘These are the appointed feasts of the Lord that you shall proclaim as holy convocations; they are my appointed feasts’” (Leviticus 23:1-2).
+The Biblical 'Festivals of God' are as important and relevant for Gentile Christians as they are for the Jewish people; “The Lord spoke to Moses, saying, “Speak to the people of Israel and say to them: ‘These are the appointed feasts of the Lord that you shall proclaim as holy convocations; they are my appointed feasts’” (Leviticus 23:1-2).

 Here is why it's so important to know and understand these feasts, even if you aren't Jewish: These seven feasts integrate and embody profound prophecy, lighting a way for us from the coming of the Messiah to the End of Days.
 These seven feasts depict the entire redemptive mission of Yeshua.
 Through the ordained feasts God gave to Moses, we can see the timeline for Yahweh’s rescue plan for His earthly children.
 The sequence and timing of these feasts were carefully arranged and coordinated by Yahweh Himself to bring His people into relationship with Him and to offer a blessed assurance of a place in the coming Kingdom of God.